 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 The average motorcycle costs between $5,000 and $10,000, and for a high-end bike, you could end up paying as much as $30,000 or more.
 It’s common to take out a motorcycle loan to cover such a large purchase.
-And down the line, if monthly payments become unmanageable or you think you may be able to secure a lower interest rate, it’s possible to refinance the loan.
-There are a number of steps you’ll want to consider before you refinance, and make sure that you’ve done your due diligence, reviewing all options before you make a choice.
+And down the line, if monthly payments become unmanageable or you think you may be able to secure a lower interest rate, it may be possible to refinance the motorcycle loan.
+Keep reading to learn how to refinance a motorcycle loan, including how long it takes and whether or not it’s worth it.

 Can You Refinance a Motorcycle?

-Refinancing your auto loan or home mortgage is likely a familiar concept for you.
-You may not realize that you can also refinance your motorcycle loan.
-When you refinance your loan, you take out a new loan — preferably one with lower interest rates or more manageable terms — and use it to pay off your old loan.
+Refinancing an auto loan or home mortgage is likely a familiar concept to you.
+When you refinance any loan, including a motorcycle loan, you take out a new loan — preferably one with lower interest rates or more manageable terms — and use it to pay off your old loan.
 You then begin to make monthly payments on your new, refinanced loan.

 Steps for Refinancing a Motorcycle